 In 1998, people were competing to write the smallest possible DOS games, a type of progamming competition later coined as "code golfing".

-I decided to revisit one such piece of code (nibbles.asm) but turn it into a bootable image which can fit in a tweet (140 characters):
+I decided to revisit one such piece of code (nibbles.asm) but turn it into a bootable floppy image which can fit in a tweet (140 characters):

 perl -E"say'sgFoAKAHvqB9uBMAzRC/wPi5gAjzqqqBxz4Bc/jkYDxIchE8UHcNN5hISH IFLAJrwLCJwgHWtQa0C80Q4vwmMCR72uv','B'x589,'Vao='"|base64 -D>boot.img

 * Technically, my code isn't a bootloader.
-A real bootloader does things like setup the x86 machine in protected mode, load more data from the disk (the BIOS only loads the 512 bytes), etc. I skip all of that and instead setup some registers and jump straight into the game.
+A real bootloader does things like setup the x86 machine in protected mode, load more data from the disk (the BIOS only loads the first 512 bytes), etc. I skip all of that and instead setup some registers and jump straight into the game.